XiaWenjun1/CW2024/README.md

 - **Control_Setting**: Manages the settings screen, including background music, game sounds and close functionality.
 - **Control_PauseMenu**: When game is playing, user can click middle mouse to open pause menu.
 Timeline will stop, click 'Continue' to resume or click middle mouse again to resume game.
-- **Control_EndGameMenu**: When user win or lose, 2 seconds after win or lose images will show EndGameMenu with 2 buttons(Return to Main, Exit)
+- **Control_EndGameMenu**: When user win or lose, 1 second after win or lose images will show EndGameMenu with 2 buttons(Return to Main, Exit)
 'Return to Main' return to main menu.
 'Exit' exit program.
 - **Control_Control**: User Control description.
 4 images(UserPlane, UserProjectile, Heart and AmmoBox).
 UserPlane: ↑ ↓ ← → or Mouse Dragging.
 UserProjectile: Space.
 Heart: Add one health.
 AmmoBox: Update user projectile.